-Providing Parkour equipment throughout the LGA and areas for teenage girls to "perch and watch" would assist in diversifying the age group provision of playspaces.
+Providing Parkour equipment throughout the LGA, along with areas for teenage girls to engage without pressure to take part, would assist in diversifying the age group provision of playspaces.

 PART 3 - Planning for Play

 3.1 Planning Process

 Play spaces which vary in size, play value and accessibility serve different types of users, all with different needs.
 Users do not expect each playspace to provide the same experiences everywhere and enjoy discovering new things in difference locations.
 Providing a diverse network of playspaces throughout the LGA is Council's most effective means of ensuring equity and access for all.